zhlyzv/eslint-config/README.md

 ## Local install

 1. Run `npx install-peerdeps --dev eslint-config-zhlyzv` to install dependencies
-2. Create an `.eslintrc.js` file in the root of the project directory
+2. Create an `.eslintrc` file in the root of the project directory
 3. Add the following:
    ```json
    {